Cancer type

 • Radiation

-• Surgery (possible ostomy)
+• Surgery (total mesorectal excision (TME), possible ostomy)

 • Targeted therapy